olafrv/hpacucli/README.md

-WARNING: You must install the new HP MANAGMENT COMPONENT PACK FOR PROLIANT to use this scripts (see details below)
+**WARNING**: You must install the new HP MANAGMENT COMPONENT PACK FOR PROLIANT to use this scripts (see details below)

 The bellow hpacucli-check.sh is a bash shell script that checks the status of controller, array, logical and physical driver on a HP Server with the command hpaculi (HP Array Configuration Utility Client) installed, also syslogging and sending an